chuckcranor/abt-snoozer/README.md

     ../configure --prefix=/home/pcarns/working/install \
         PKG_CONFIG_PATH=/home/pcarns/working/install/lib/pkgconfig

-If libev is not in your system path, then you can add "-Ipathtolibevinclude" to CFLAGS and "-Lpathtolibevlib" to the LDFLAGS.
+If libev is not in your system path, then you can add --with-libev=PATH to the configure command line.

 ## To Do: